 CBD or cannabidiol is a naturally occurring phytochemical found in the cannabis plant.
 It is a non-psychoactive compound.
 This means that it doesn’t cause the feeling of euphoria or alter the way the mind functions.

 CBD has a long history that dates back to centuries ago.
 It comes from the hemp plant, thought to be one of the first plants ever cultivated by humans.
 Evidence of hemp’s cultivation dates back to more than 12,000 years ago.
 However, the first medical use of hemp dates back to 2900 BC.
 This is when the Chinese emperor Shen Yeng.

 Yeng used hemp for its medicinal properties and frequently drank hemp tea.
 Apart from that, the Romans also discovered the use of hemp plants for medical purposes during their military campaigns.
 This includes regions such as North Africa and Europe.

 Over the years, the use of the hemp plant spread to various continents.
 However, CBD was only discovered in the 1940s.
 Dr. Roger Adams and the team from the University of Illinois discovered it.
 After that, DR Raphael Mechoulam was able to successfully isolate it and mapped out its structure.
 He began studying its properties and effects in 1963.

 The first discovery of the cannabinoid receptor happened in 1988.
 It was discovered for the first time that CBD can interact with the endocannabinoid system found in mammals.
-In the 1990s, thorough research was done that led to the successful cloning of CB1 and CB2 receptors.
-Research regarding the effectiveness of CBD and its properties is still on-going.
+In the 1990s, thorough research led to the successful cloning of CB1 and CB2 receptors.
+Research regarding the effectiveness of CBD and its properties is still ongoing.